finooiigee/QWD/home/e/wiki/meta.md

 ```

-Pages are composed of sections that are shown visually in outlined blocks.
+Pages are composed of `<section>`s that are shown visually in outlined blocks.
 At the beginning of each section is a title labelling its scope.
 Sections can contain subsections that are noted by a new title displayed with a smaller font size.

 Abstractly, the wiki's organization structure aims to be tree-like.
 </section>